ParanoidUser/codewars-handbook/kata/7-kyu/inttunes/README.md

   <li>Mediant, 2 semitones above the supertonic and 4 above the tonic</li>
   <li>Subdominant, 1 semitone above the median and 5 above the tonic</li>
   <li>Dominant, 2 semitones above the subdominant and 7 above the tonic</li>
-  <li>Submediant, 2 semitones above the dominatn and 9 above the tonic</li>
+  <li>Submediant, 2 semitones above the dominant and 9 above the tonic</li>
   <li>Leading tone, 2 semitones above the mediant and 11 above the tonic</li>
   <li value = 1>Tonic (again!), 1 semitone above the leading tone and 12 semitones (or one octave) above the tonic
 </ol>